nikija/public/Distributor/Migration.md

-# MEWS Distributor Edge - a migration guide
+# MEWS Distributor - Migration Guide

 Migration from the old version can be done in few easy steps: